-The Company has prioritized the commencement of the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
-As of the date of this MD&A, the Company does not have sufficient cash resources to see the entire European Phase I/II clinical study through to completion.
+The Company prioritized the commencement of the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
+The company has since received approval for a new Phase I IND trails from the FDA, but as of the date of this MD&A, the Company does not have sufficient cash resources to see the entire European Phase I/II clinical study through to completion or to commence the US Phase I clinical study.